 - Filter and formatting options to control how data is structured before it reaches Sheets

-Best for: Teams that need to connect Google Sheets to common SaaS tools through straightforward trigger-action automations without complex workflow logic or high transaction volumes.
+Best for: Teams connecting Google Sheets to common SaaS tools through simple trigger-action automations at moderate task volumes.

 3. Make (formerly Integromat)

-Make is a no-code and low-code automation platform that connects Google Sheets to external systems through visual workflow scenarios.
+Make is a no-code and low-code automation platform that connects Google Sheets to external systems through visual workflow scenarios, offering significantly more control over logic, branching, and data transformation than simpler automation tools.

 Key features: